giacomorebonato/giacomorebonato/src/posts/2020-08-23-back-with-my-parents.md

 ## Conclusion

-In the end I don't know what exactly I am doing, my parents don't need to be parented by me and they are doing just happily fine with many healthy good habits unrelated to technology.
+In the end I don't know why exactly I am doing this.
+I don't have to look after myy parents since they are doing just fine with old school habits, often unrelated to technology.
-I guess that doing these things is just me expressing myself, still excited about technology that in the end is to me a funny toy, in many different aspects.
+I guess that using technology is a way of expressing myself, because it makes me feel like a grown up kid playing with a toy.
-Even if this is just temporary, I'll try to control myself to leave technology out from what works just fine.
+I am controlling myself to leave technology out from what already works just fine... and still sometimes I can't resist.